For Attorneys, Paralegals & Mediators

 • Notes threaded to individual transactions, events, and swap requests

-• Available on both web and iOS — no platform barrier for either parent
+• Available on both web and iOS, with no platform barrier for either parent

 When one client isn't ready to participate